sct-pipeline/ukbiobank-spinalcord-csa/README.md

  * `T1_orig_defaced.nii.gz`
  * `T2_FLAIR_orig_defaced.nii.gz`

+*The analysis pipeline was applied on T1w images only.*
 The raw images have gradient distortion, correction will be applied in the preprocessing steps of the analysis pipeline.

 The DICOM dataset is under: `duke:mri/uk_biobank`